rust-lang/rfcs/0000-virtual.md

 types, amongst others).
 Fields in outer items are inherited by inner items (e.g., `S2` objects have fields `f1` and `f2`).
 Field shadowing is not allowed.

 All leaf variants may be instantiated.
-No non-leaf enums may be instantiated (e.g., you can't create an `E3` or `VariantNest` object).
+Non-leaf enums may not be instantiated (e.g., you can't create an `E3` or `VariantNest` object).
 By default, all structs can be instantiated.
 Structs, including nested structs, but not leaf structs, may be marked `virtual`, which means they cannot be instantiated.
 Put